WV STATE LINE: 0 - 0

 to 17th became US 60 Business (not numbered today).

-In Feb 1961 (CTB), US 60 was removed from the decaying Rudee Inlet Bridge, leaving a discontinuous piece south of the inlet.
+In Feb 1961 (CTB), US 60 was formally removed from the long-demolished Rudee Inlet Bridge, leaving a discontinuous piece south of the inlet.

 In Sept 1961 (CTB), the piece of US 60 below Rudee Inlet was